• Menu

 4. Spoons

-This fast-paced game is great for larger groups.
-While passing cards around a circle the players are secretly working towards 4 of a kind.
+This simple but fast-paced game is great for larger groups.
+Players each receive four cards.
+Sitting in a circle, they’ll pass their cards around one at a time.
+They can choose to exchange a card that’s passed to them, but the goal is to accumulate four of a kind.
 Where do the spoons come in?
-There are spoons in the center of the table (1 less than the number of people playing).
-The first player to get 4 of a kind, grabs a spoon and everyone else follows.
-Don't be left without a spoon!
+At the beginning of the game, players will place them in the center of the table; being sure that there’s one less than the number of people playing).
+The first player to get four of a kind will grab a spoon and everyone else must follow trying to not be the one left without a spoon!

 6. My Ship Sales